Another Word For ABOUT_ME

 Adjective : Distinguished by a unique or unusual quality.

-Adjective : Of particular personal interest or value; dear; beloved.
+Adjective : Of particular value or interest; dear; beloved.

 Adjective : (euphemistic) Of or related to disabilities, especially learning or intellectual disabilities.